PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 ## Bash scripts

 The script below is a reduced version of the `shistory` command.
-You should use the `shistory` command but the script below nicely illustrates how to write a Bash command.
-Here we present the same function but in the form of a Bash script that takes named command-line parameters:
+You should use `shistory` but the script below nicely illustrates how to write a Bash command:

 ```bash
 #!/bin/bash